The Bibi Files: Synopsis

 Sara Netanyahu is hostile and combative during her interrogation, accusing the police of trying to bring down her husband.
 Insiders state that Sara is controlling and heavily involved in political matters and decision-making under her husband's premiership.
-Household workers at Beit Aghion state that Sara created a hostile work environment, with a former housekeeper claiming that she expected the same level of luxury as the White House.
+Household workers at Beit Aghion also state that Sara created a hostile work environment for them, with a former housekeeper claiming that she expected the same level of luxury as the White House.
 Insiders speculate that Netanyahu fears his wife, regularly appeasing her wishes since his 1993 sex tape scandal.

 Yair Lapid, former Minister of Finance, states that Netanyahu, at the request of Milchan, personally advocated for the extension of a tax exemption that solely benefited Milchan's financial interests.
 The exemption was marginal, only applying to a few individuals, and Lapid states that it was the only tax regulation that Netanyahu had ever approached him about.
 In addition to the tax exemption, Klein states that Netanyahu, at Milchan's request, personally contacted U.S. Secretary of State John Kerry and Ambassador Daniel B. Shapiro to reinstate Milchan's U.S. visa.